REAL Women of Canada

 REAL Women of Canada (Vraies Femmes du Canada) is a socially conservative advocacy group in Canada.
 The organization was founded in 1983.

 REAL stands for "Realistic, Equal, Active, for Life".
 The group believes that the nuclear family is the most important unit in Canadian society, and that the fragmentation of the Canadian family is a primary cause of social disorder.
-It lobbies the Government of Canada in favour of legislation to promote what it believes to be the Judeo-Christian model of family life, and to support homemaking.
-REAL is also opposed to feminism, abortion and LGBT rights (and same-sex marriage in Canada as well).
+It lobbies the Government of Canada in favour of legislation to promote what it believes to be the Judeo-Christian-Islamic model of family life, and to support homemaking.
+REAL is also opposed to feminism, abortion and LGBT rights including same-sex marriage.

 Interventions

 The group has intervened in Supreme Court of Canada cases including R. v.
 Morgentaler (1993) and M. v.
 H. (1999).
 In R. v.
 Sullivan (1991) it argued that a fetus is a person and the only thing different between a fetus and a baby is a short amount of time.